nn1k1kvn/resizenator/README.md

 ## Overview:

-change resize pictures in directory
+change resize pictures in directory and subdirectories

 ##  OS: